15pa1a0406/portfolio/README.md

 My portfolio project is about TOP CRICKET PLAYERS.

 Review:-
-In my portfolio site I use css,html and javascript languages.
+In my portfolio site I use css,html languages.

 Specs:-
 At the end of the lesson, will have a portfolio page added to their website.
 The portfolio page will list all of the projects we'll complete in our studies, and help begin a decent resume of your coding skills!
 In this lesson, we also delve a bit deeper into Cascading Style Sheets (CSS) and hyperlinks.